-While immunoassay, point of care (POC) testing has utility in the making of temporary and "on the spot" changes in clinical management, its limitations with regard to accuracy have recently been the subject of study.
-The use of point of care testing for making long term and permanent changes in patient management may not be justified until the results of confirmatory testing with more accurate methods such as LC-MS/MS are obtained.
-A recent study on LC-MS/MS results following immunoassay POC testing in addiction treatment settings found very high rates of "false negatives and positives" (128, 129).
+While immunoassay, point of care (POC) testing has utility in the making of 18 temporary and "on the spot" changes in clinical management, its limitations with 19 regard to accuracy have recently been the subject of study.
+The use of point of care 20 testing for making long term and permanent changes in patient management may not 21 be justified until the results of confirmatory testing with more accurate methods such 22 as LC-MS/MS are obtained.
+A recent study on LC-MS/MS results following 23 immunoassay POC testing in addiction treatment settings found very high rates of 24 "false negatives and positives" (128, 129).
+25

-Test results that suggest illicit or prescribed medication misuse should be discussed with the patient.
-The discussion should occur in a positive, supportive fashion, to strengthen the physician-patient relationship, encourage healthy behaviors, and produce behavioral change when needed.
-Results of drug testing and subsequent discussion with the patient should be documented in the medical record (130).
-Periodic pill counting is a useful strategy to confirm medication adherence and minimize diversion.
-Data from the North Carolina Controlled Substance Reporting System (NCCSRS) should be reviewed before beginning opiates and as a routine part of monitoring and adapting a patient's treatment plan.
-(131, 132, 133, If the patient's progress is unsatisfactory, the physician must decide 134, 135). whether to revise or augment the treatment plan, whether other treatment modalities should be added to or substituted for the opioid therapy, or whether a different involving referral to a pain specialist or other health approach-possibly professional-should be employed (136, 137, 138, 139, 140).
+27 Test results that suggest opioid misuse should be discussed with the patient.
+The discussion should occur in a positive, supportive fashion, to strengthen the 28 physician-patient relationship, encourage healthy behaviors, and produce behavioral 29 change when needed.
+Results of drug testing and subsequent discussion with the 30 patient should be documented in the medical record (130).
+Periodic pill counting is a 31 useful strategy to confirm medication adherence and minimize diversion.
+Data from the 32 North Carolina Controlled Substance Reporting System (NCCSRS) should be 33 34 reviewed before beginning opiates and as a routine part of monitoring and adapting 35 a patient's treatment plan.
+(131, 132, 133, 134, 135).
+If the patient's progress is unsatisfactory, the physician must decide whether to revise or augment the treatment plan, whether other treatment modalities should be added to or substituted for the opioid therapy, or whether a different approach-possibly involving referral to a pain specialist or other health professional-should be employed (136, 137, 138, 139, 140).

-Evidence of misuse of prescribed opioids demands prompt intervention by the physician (141, 142, 143, 144, 145, 146).
-Patient behaviors that require such intervention typically involve recurrent early requests for refills, multiple reports of lost or stolen prescriptions, obtaining controlled medications from multiple sources without the physician's knowledge, intoxication or impairment (either observed or reported), and pressuring or threatening behaviors (147).
-The presence of illicit or unprescribed drugs, (drugs not prescribed by a physician) in drug tests requires action on the part of the prescriber.
-Some aberrant behaviors are more closely associated with medication misuse than others (148, 149).
-Most worrisome are patterns of behavior that suggests recurring misuse, such as unsanctioned dose escalations, deteriorating physical, functional or psychosocial activities, and failure to comply with a treatment plan (150).
+7 Evidence of misuse of prescribed opioids demands prompt intervention by the physician (141, 142, 143, 144, 145, 146).
+Patient behaviors that require such 8 9 intervention typically involve recurrent early requests for refills, multiple reports of lost or stolen prescriptions, obtaining controlled medications from multiple sources 10 without the physician's knowledge, intoxication or impairment (either observed or 11 reported), and pressuring or threatening behaviors (147).
+The presence of illicit or 12 unprescribed drugs, (drugs not prescribed by a physician) in drug tests requires action 13 on the part of the prescriber.
+Some aberrant behaviors are more closely associated with 14 medication misuse than others (148, 149).
+Most worrisome are patterns of behavior 15 that suggests recurring misuse, such as unsanctioned dose escalations, deteriorating 16 17 physical, functional or psychosocial activities, and failure to comply with a 18 treatment plan (150).

-Documented drug diversion or prescription forgery, obvious impairment, and abusive or assaultive behaviors require a firm, immediate response (151, 152, 153, 154).
-Failure to respond can place the patient and others at significant risk of adverse consequences, including accidental overdose, suicide attempt, arrest and incarceration, or death (155, 156, 157, 158).
-For this reason, physicians who prescribe chronic opioid therapy should be knowledgeable about substance use disorders and be able to distinguish substance use disorders from physical dependence on opiates.
+Documented drug diversion or prescription forgery, obvious impairment, and abusive 20 or assaultive behaviors require a firm, immediate response (151, 152, 153, 154).
+21 22 Failure to respond can place the patient and others at significant risk of adverse consequences, including accidental overdose, suicide 23 attempt, arrest and incarceration, or death (155, 156, 157, 158).
+For this reason, physicians who prescribe 24 chronic opioid therapy should be knowledgeable about substance use disorders and be 25 able to distinguish substance use disorders from physical dependence on opiates.
+26

-Tips on Diversion:159
+28 Tips on Diversion:159